Runnable editor

 Background runnables are scripts that are executed in the background.
 They are executed on the server.
 They can be triggered on app refresh or when their input changes.
 They are not attached to any component but their result can be shared among many components.

-See Background runnables configurations at Runnable Configuration.
+See Background runnables configurations at Runnable configuration.

 Evals